logicalclocks/hopsworks-tutorials/advanced_tutorials/credit_scores/README.md

 1. How to backfill Features to the Feature Store.
 2. How to create a feature pipeline.
-3. How to create Feature views & Training Datasets.
-4. How to train a model and upload it to the Model Registry.
+3. How to create Feature View & Training Datasets, train a model and upload it to the Model Registry.
-5. How to fetch model from Model Registry and make batch predictions.

 You will load data into the **Feature Store**, create `Feature Groups` from which you will make a `Feature View` and `Training Dataset`.

 Then you will train a model to predict clients' repayment abilities.

 Also, you will design a data-generation pipeline, that will be running once a time using **GitHub Actions** and insert a new generated data into existing `Feature Groups`.